 This project will ask if and how the traditional representation of animals supports or is detrimental to the lives of real animals in context of practice.
-Specifically, and as example, this project will examine the role and representation of the wolf or wolves in picture books and other illustrated examples.
-How does anthropomorphism influence the illustrator and the reader?
+Specifically, and as example, this project will examine the role and representation of the wolf or wolves in picture books.

 Through history and contemporary contexts, this project will investigate the practice of depiction of the picture book wolf and examine how she or he is perceived.